UnchartedBull/OctoDash/README.md

 # OctoDash

-OctoDash is a small, but beautiful dashboard for Octoprint.
+OctoDash is a simple, but beautiful dashboard for Octoprint.

 ## Installation